George D. Schwab

-George D. Schwab (born November 25, 1931) is an American political scientist, editor, Holocaust survivor, and academic.
+George David Schwab (Georgs Dāvids Švābs; born November 25, 1931) is an American political scientist, editor, Holocaust survivor, and academic.
 He was the president of the National Committee on American Foreign Policy, an American non-partisan foreign policy think tank.
 He co-founded the organization in 1974 and served as its president from 1993 to 2015, and was the editor of its bimonthly journal, American Foreign Policy Interests.

 Early life and education

 Schwab was born in Liepāja, Latvia, on November 25, 1931, to Arkady Schwab and Klara Schwab (née Jacobson) of Latvian Jewish ancestry.
 The family later immigrated to the United States.

 He attended the City College of New York, graduating with a B.A. in 1954.
 He then attended Columbia University, where he earned a M.A. in 1955 and a Ph.D. in 1968.